jeremy-rifkin/cpptrace/README.md

-There is a performance tradeoff with this functionality: Either the try-block can be zero overhead in the non-throwing path with potential expense in the throwing path, or the try-block can have very minimal overhead due to bookkeeping with guarantees about the expense of the throwing path.
+There is a performance tradeoff with this functionality: Either the try-block can be zero overhead in the non-throwing path with potential expense in the throwing path, or the try-block can have very minimal overhead in the non-throwing path due to bookkeeping with guarantees about the expense of the throwing path.
 More details on this tradeoff [below](#performance).
 Cpptrace provides macros for both sides of this tradeoff:
 - `CPPTRACE_TRY`/`CPPTRACE_CATCH`: Minimal overhead in the non-throwing path (one `mov` on x86, and this may be optimized out if the compiler is able)
-- `CPPTRACE_TRYZ`/`CPPTRACE_CATCHZ`: Zero overhead in the throwing path, potential extra cost in the throwing path
+- `CPPTRACE_TRYZ`/`CPPTRACE_CATCHZ`: Zero overhead in the non-throwing path, potential extra cost in the throwing path

 Note: It's important to not mix the `Z` variants with the non-`Z` variants.